Operation Toan Thang III: July

 On 27 July at 08:00 a unit of the 2nd Brigade, 25th Infantry Division engaged an enemy force 3 mi northeast of Trảng Bàng supported by artillery and helicopter gunships.
-The enemy withdrew at 11:30 leaving 24 dead and 14 AK-47s and one 60mm mortar.
+The enemy withdrew at 11:30 leaving 24 dead and 14 AK-47s and one 60 mm mortar.
 At 11:20 a unit of the 2nd Brigade, 25th Infantry Division found a supply cache 6 mi northeast of Trảng Bàng.
 At 12:05 helicopter gunships of the 1st Cavalry Division engaged an enemy force 19 mi southwest of Sông Bé killing five PAVN/VC.
 At 17:30 the same unit attacked 60 PAVN/VC 25 mi south-southeast of Sông Bé and directed artillery and airstrikes onto the area.
 An aerial observed later reported 24 dead in the strike area.
 At 20:45 a reconnaissance platoon composed on soldiers from the 3rd Brigade, 82nd Airborne Division and Popular Forces was ambushed 4 mi northwest of Hóc Môn, they returned fire killing six PAVN/VC for no losses.

 On 28 July at 03:35 the armored cavalry squadron of the 25th Infantry Division in a night defensive position 8 mi northeast of Go Dau Ha was attacked by a platoon size force, the attackers withdrew after 30 minutes with unknown losses.
 At 11:00 helicopter gunships from the armored cavalry squadron of the 1st Infantry Division engaged an enemy force 5 mi southeast of Dầu Tiếng.
 The fighting continued until 14:20 when the enemy withdrew leaving ten dead; U.S. losses were two killed.
 At 11:20 infantry and mechanized infantry of the 2nd Brigade, 25th Infantry Division engaged an enemy force 4 mi northeast of Trảng Bàng, supporting fires were brought in and the unit was reinforced before the enemy withdrew at 17:40 leaving 53 dead and 24 AK-47s, four RPG launchers and a 12.7mm machinegun; U.S. losses were three killed.
 At 15:50 a reconnaissance unit from the 3rd Brigade, 9th Infantry Division found the bodies of 13 PAVN/VC 4 mi southeast of Tân An, all were killed by artillery fire two days previously.
 At 17:05 a mechanized unit from the 1st Brigade, 1st Infantry Division engaged an enemy force 5 miles southeast of Dầu Tiếng, the enemy withdrew after an hour leaving seven dead; U.S. losses were one killed.
 An OH-6 was shot down 6 mi northeast of Trảng Bàng.